Negotiator by trade.

 Nothing goes to the public without your yes.
 Every piece of content, every ad, every email sequence waits for you.
 Your name, your call.

-We're partners in your scaling.
+We are partners in your growth.

 If the engine delivers, we both win.
 If it underperforms, we feel it with you, not above you.
 The 90-day guarantee exists because we mean this.